Techdoode/Doode-Foundational/README.txt

 	4. Third Footer Widget Area - An third optional widget area for your site footer (will only appear if a widget is added)

 == Configure the Social Menu ==
-WP-Forge allows you display links to your social media profiles, like Twitter and Facebook, with icons.
+Doode-Foundational allows you display links to your social media profiles, like Twitter and Facebook, with icons.
 This menu is located in the footer portion of the theme.
 All of the social icons have been assigned a specific color to make them standout from each other.

 1. Create a new Custom Menu, and assign it to the Social Links Menu location.
 2. Add links to each of your social services using the Links panel (do not use pages).